Some posts contain compensated links. Please read this disclaimer for more info.

-The food is traditional, hearty and delicious.
-Some of our favorites were the nettle gnocchi with ragu, and tasty wood fire roasted duck.
-While there, you must absolutely head down to their tasting room and sample their great wines.
+The food is traditional, hearty, and delicious.
+Some of our favorites were the nettle gnocchi with ragu and tasty wood fire-roasted duck.
+While there, you must absolutely head down to their tasting room and sample their excellent wines.

 Another great winery to visit in the region is Šoštar.
 Make sure to try their delightful Frankovka and Lešćanec wines, while enjoying arguably the best vistas in the region.